Hello beautiful friends,

 Whilst the cranial brain is the centre of male values of action, control, systemisation, theory and metaphysics the enteric brain expresses the female values of conscious being, harmony, connection and our relationship with the world.

-We need the awareness and aliveness of both the masculine and the feminine but clearly life has steered us in the direction of the head and now it's time to restore our intrinsic balance.
+We need the awareness and aliveness of both the masculine and the feminine but clearly our current way of life has steered us in the direction of the head.
+It's now time to restore our intrinsic balance.
 (BTW your third brain is your heart).

-The Enteric brain in the belly, what I call the Centre, provides the impetus for healthy self care, postural alignment and dietary choices and the guidance to prevent the build up of stress and tension which leads to disease and ageing in both body and mind... when we're attuned to it.
+The Enteric brain in the belly, what I call the Centre, provides the impetus for healthy self care, postural alignment and dietary choices.
+It also provides guidance to prevent the build up of stress and tension which leads to disease and ageing in both body and mind... when we're attuned to it.

 The Benefits of Centering

 When we align our physical body at this Centre in our belly, known as the Nobhu or Kanda in yogic philosophy, the whole structure of the body falls into alignment calibrating all muscles to the perfect functioning tension and alleviating stress throughout our entire being.

 At an energetic level, we become more relaxed, integrating our bodily sensations and emotions into our awareness and thinking so that we live from a more embracing and holistic perspective.

 The Benefits of being in tune with our Centre and belly brain include:

 relief from headaches,

 greater strength from the synergistic action of the entire body,